sigstore/docs/content/home.md

     ctaStyle: transparentCta
   - alignment: textRight
     cardTitle: What makes sigstore different?
-    text: >-
-      #### sigstore was started to improve supply chain technology for anyone
-      using open source projects.
+    text: sigstore was started to improve supply chain technology for anyone using open source projects.
 It is for open source maintainers, by open source maintainers.

-      #### It is a direct response to today’s challenges, a work in progress towards a future where the integrity of what we build and use is up to standard.
     header: Our vision
     bgColour: bg-pastel-blue
     imageAsset: ""
+    textBottom: It is a direct response to today’s challenges, a work in progress towards a future where the integrity of what we build and use is up to standard.
     type: twoColumnBannerWithCard
     column1:
       header: Automatic key management